smashing-team/smashing.tools/README.md

 ### **Contributing**

-Thank you for considering contributing to Smashing.Tools!
-Before submitting your contributions, please review our [guidelines here](https://github.com/smashing-team/smashing.tools/blob/main/README.md).
+Thank you for considering contributing to smashing.tools!
+Before submitting your contributions, please review our [guidelines here](https://github.com/smashing-team/smashing.tools/blob/main/CONTRIBUTING.md).
 This guide contains detailed information on how you can contribute, code formatting, and more.

 You can find more information by following the link and easily submit your contributions.